Managing Principal, Buck & Associates Consultants

 Chair (2012-Feb.
 2019), State Water Resources Control Board

-Felicia was appointed in 2012 to serve as the Chair of the State Water Resources Control Board until February 2019.
+Felicia was appointed in 2012 as a Member and then in 2013 as the Chair of the State Water Resources Control Board where she served until February 2019.
 Before her appointment to the Water Board, Marcus served in positions in government, the non-profit world, and the private sector.
-She currently serves or has served in the past on many non-profit boards and Advisory Councils including the Public Policy Institute of California Statewide Leadership Council, Sustainable Conservation, USC-Kesten Institute for Public Finance and Infrastructure Policy, and the Center for Diversity and the Environment.
-Additionally, she was an Obama Administration appointee to the Commission on Environmental Cooperation-Joint Public Advisory Council (US, Mexico, Canada) and was a Schwarzenegger Administration appointee to the Delta Stewardship Council prior to being appointed to the Water Board.
+She currently serves or has served in the past on many non-profit boards and Advisory Councils including the Public Policy Institute of California Statewide Leadership Council, Sustainable Conservation, USC-Kesten Institute for Public Finance and Infrastructure Policy, and the Dougherty Global Water for Food Institute.
+Additionally, she is an Obama Administration appointee to the Commission on Environmental Cooperation-Joint Public Advisory Council (US, Mexico, Canada) and was a Schwarzenegger Administration appointee to the Delta Stewardship Council prior to being appointed to the Water Board.

 State Senator (2008-2012), California State Senate